artemisoftnian/com-artemisoftnian-plugins-unityads2/README.md

 ## USAGE

-Show Mobile Ad with single line of javascript code.

-Step 1: Create a new project for the desire platform in [UnityAds portal](https://operate.dashboard.unity3d.com), then write it in your javascript code.
+Step 1: Go and create a new project for the desire platform in [UnityAds portal](https://operate.dashboard.unity3d.com), Step 2: Write the specified id's in your javascript code.

 ```javascript
 // select the right Ad Id according to platform